 I was fortunate to observed the eclipse from the Cerro Tololo Inter-American Observatory in Chile.
 The 2200m elevation of the observatory made the sky perfectly transparent there.
 The experience was really awesome with the perfectly clear view and great scenery of this unique location.
+The arrival of the Moon’s shadow was quite dramatic, and well recorded (see here) from this location.

 The images were acquired with a 190mm Maksutov-Newton reflector.
 The camera body used was a Nikon Z7, which allowed 180 images to be acquired during the 124 seconds of totality thanks to the very fast write speed of its XQD card.
 The scope was equipped with a specific field corrector designed for this configuration.